istio/istio.io/content/blog/2018/egress-mongo/index.md

     EOF
     {{< /text >}}

 1. Refresh the web page of the application.
-The application should display the ratings without error
+The application should display the ratings without error.

 #### Cleanup of the egress configuration for TLS